youyuge34/AVAS/readme.md

+## Auto Visualization of Auto Image Selection (AVAS)

 ### 1. Introduction
-Code for paper《Image Selection for Travel Products Recommendation with Multi-modal Knowledge Graph》.

-Including datasets，pretrained model with weights and AVAS model.
+Visualization Codes of recall model for paper《What Image do You Need?
+A Two-stage Framework for Image Selection in E-commerce》.
+This is an extra project, and the main paper codes project is at `https://github.com/youyuge34/AutoImageSelection`.

+This project includes a small image datasets(1k POI images)，pretrained model with weights.

-### 2. MKG based pre-trained model
+### 2. MMKG content-based recall model

 #### 2.1 Dataset and weights
-`src/pretrain_model_test_dataset.csv` includes 1k images of 100 hot POI which is described in the paper.
+`src/pretrain_model_test_dataset.csv` includes 1k images of 100 hot POI.
+You can replace it into the 5k dataset csv in the paper from our main project, we reduce the image file numbers here for convenience of visualization.
+(5k image shown in a single html will case OOM.)
-You should download the image using the url by yourself.
+You should download the images into `src/images_test` using the url by yourself.

-Download the weights file from `https://github.com/youyuge34/AVAS/releases/tag/v0.1`. and then cut it to the dir weights.
+Secondly, download the weights file from `https://github.com/youyuge34/AVAS/releases/tag/v0.1`. and then copy it to the dir weights.
+This weight file is totally the same as `align_model.pth` in our main project.

 Now the dir is:
 ```